Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise

-One necessary condition for this striking performance is the sparsity of the volcano reflectivity with only a few reflectors emerging at each depth (Fig.~\ref{figCorrK}E).
+One necessary condition for this striking performance is the sparsity of the volcano reflectivity with only a few reflectors emerging at each depth (Fig.~\ref{figCorrK}e).
 As the signature of each reflector is independent, we are able to focus simultaneously on each scatterer provided that they are not too numerous.
 More precisely, the contrast of the confocal image will typically scale as the ratio between the number of independent geophones and the number of reflectors lying at each depth.
+This explanation shed a new light onto the high-resolution image of the San Jacinto Fault Zone provided by matrix imaging in a previous study~\cite{touma_distortion_2021}.
+While super-resolution was initially accounted for by physical phenomena such as multiple scattering or wave channeling, medium sparsity and wave-front curvatures most likely explain the striking performance of matrix imaging in that seismic configuration as well.
+The phenomenon described above is therefore not just a curiosity of La Soufrière; it can actually be exploited in many other seismic situations. { \textbf{Unveiling the plumbing system of La Soufrière}}